b12io/metronome/README.md

 * Then you can access the demo interface at `http://your-remote-server.com:{port}`.

 ## How can I test my changes in an internal repository without publishing?
+#### Note: If you're using docker, then you should do this outside of docker.
 You can do it in five steps:

-1. Link metronome in yarn with command `yarn link` in the internal repository;
+1. In the `metronome` repository link metronome in yarn with command `yarn link`;
-2. Run `yarn install --production` in the `metronome` repo;
+2. In the `metronome` repository run `yarn install --production`;
-3. Use your linked version in the internal repository with command `yarn link @b12/metronome`;
+3. In your internal repository use your linked version with command `yarn link @b12/metronome`;
-4. Try to build product with `yarn && yarn dev`;
+4. In your internal repository try to build product with `yarn && yarn dev`;

-#### Note: If you're using docker, then you should do this outside of docker.
 In case you accidentally ran the commands inside of docker and are running into permissions issues
 1. In your docker env remove `node_modules` folder, also remove `build/static/build` dir;
 2. On your host machine recreate `build/static/build` dir with local user permissions;